Ghyasuddin Ahmed: Career

 Ahmed joined Jagannath College (now Jagannath University) as a lecturer in the history department and later joined Dhaka University in 1958.
 He went to the United Kingdom with a Commonwealth Scholarship in 1964 and obtained an Honours degree in world history from the London School of Economics (LSE).

-Role in liberation war
+Role in Liberation War

 Ahmed collected medicine and food and delivered those to posts, such as Sufia Kamal’s house, which supplied freedom fighters for their training.

 Death

-Accused of helping in the liberation war of Bangladesh, he was taken to Dhaka Cantonment in 1971 for questioning.
+Accused of helping in the Bangladesh Liberation War, he was taken to Dhaka Cantonment in 1971 for questioning.
 He was released after a few days.
 Then again on 14 December 1971, he was picked up from Mohsin Hall by the Pakistani paramilitary Al Badar forces.
 On 4 January 1972 his clothes and mutilated body were identified in Mirpur area.

 On 3 November 2013, Chowdhury Mueen-Uddin, a Muslim leader based in London, and Ashrafuz Zaman Khan, based in the US, were sentenced in absentia after the court found that they were involved in the abduction and murders of 18 people - nine Dhaka University teachers including Ahmed, six journalists and three physicians – in December 1971.